-Evaluation of Blended Learning provision will align to the already established Dorset College Evaluation, Feedback and Monitoring protocols.
-Feedback will be sought from programme administration and support staff, teachers, and learners through on-going feedback processes (Programme Boards, Student Surveys etc.).
-In addition, feedback will be sought from external examiners to ensure the integrity of assessment is maintained in an online environment.
-Evaluation outcomes will feed back into new blended learning programme development initiatives led by the Programme Development Team.
+Evaluation of Blended Learning provision aligns to the already established Dorset College Evaluation, Feedback and Monitoring protocols.
+Feedback is sought from programme administration and support staff, teachers, and learners through on-going feedback processes (Programme Boards, Student Surveys etc.).
+In addition, feedback is sought from external examiners to ensure the integrity of assessment is maintained in an online environment.
+Evaluation outcomes feed back into new blended learning programme development initiatives led by the Programme Development Team.